frandreoli/optimization_atoms_metalens/README.md

 ### Supplementary options
 - `debug_r_atoms_option` \
-If set to `true`, then the code does not perform any optimization, but it rather export on an `HDF5` files
+If set to `true`, then the code does not perform any optimization, but it rather export on an `HDF5` files the exact atomic positions of an illustrative atomic metalens.

 # References